 2) Meaningful restoration of waterbodies using environmental outcomes and TMDL alternative approaches.

 This approach is expected to result in meaningful net gains in water quality in a more timely and less costly manner than developing traditional TMDLs.
-To address Priority 1, the San Diego Water Board has focused on the protection of high quality and minimally-impacted freshwater streams that are supporting the COLD and WARM beneficial uses by including all readily available bioassessment data in integrated report assessments and the resulting placement of waterbodies into Category 1 when at least one core beneficial use is supported and none are known to be impaired.
+To address Priority 1, the San Diego Regional Water Board has focused on the protection of high quality and minimally-impacted freshwater streams that are supporting the COLD and WARM beneficial uses by including all readily available bioassessment data in integrated report assessments and the resulting placement of waterbodies into Category 1 when at least one core beneficial use is supported and none are known to be impaired.
 To address Priority 2, various TMDL alternative approaches are currently being used or are in progress, including investigative orders, cleanup and abatement orders, or implementation through existing permits (shown as TMDL Alternative: Single Vote in above Table 6-7).
 Where alternative approaches do not result in beneficial use attainment, the traditional TMDL approach may still be warranted and used.
 There is currently one new traditional TMDL being developed in the San Diego Region to address Indicator Bacteria and Trash in the lower Tijuana River (Table 6-8).

 Table 6-8: San Diego TMDL Schedule